All Episodes

 Now, ladies and gentlemen, there's obviously a lot going on.

-Our mayor Jerry Sanders is appealing to the Supreme Court for some kind of reason in this, and there are a lot of efforts going on, uh, this, that, and the other.
+Our Mayor Jerry Sanders is appealing to the Supreme Court for some kind of reason in this, and there are a lot of efforts going on, this, that, and the other.

-And this shows preference to a religion and must go because the city owns the land underneath its public land, etc.
+And this shows preference to a religion and must go because the city owns the land underneath as public land, etc.

-In the California Code, Section 5097.9 of the California Public Resources Code.
+Well, I wonder in the California Code, Section 5097.9 of the California Public Resources Code, is this also unconstitutional?

 5097.9 of the California Public Resources Code prohibits any public agency or private party from interfering in any way with the free expression, I'm quoting now, with the free expression or exercise of Native American religion on any public property.